Julius Tonel: Bishop of Ipil

 On June 30, 2007, Pope Benedict XVI appointed Tonel as the third bishop for the Prelature of Ipil.
 He received episcopal consecration at the San Pedro Cathedral in Davao City on August 20, 2007, with then-Archbishop Fernando Capalla as the principal consecrator, and assisted by then-Zamboanga Archbishop Romulo Valles, and then-Cagayan De Oro Archbishop (and former Bishop of Ipil) Antonio Ledesma, SJ.
 Tonel took possession of the Prelature on September 11, 2007, at the Saint Joseph the Worker Cathedral in Ipil, Zamboanga Sibugay.

 With the elevation of the territorial Prelature of Ipil to the rank of Diocese, Pope Benedict XVI appointed Tonel as the first bishop of the Diocese of Ipil on May 3, 2010.
 From 2011 to 2016, he would also take office as the Chairman of the Episcopal Commission on Liturgy of the Catholic Bishops’ Conference of the Philippines.

 Archbishop of Zamboanga

 On April 25, 2023, Pope Francis appointed Tonel to the Metropolitan Archdiocese of Zamboanga as its seventh archbishop, succeeding the late Archbishop Romulo Dela Cruz, who served the post from May 2014 until his death from illness in December 2021.
 Ahead of his installation, Tonel received the pallium — the symbol of his authority as metropolitan archbishop — on June 29, 2023, in Rome.
 He was then installed on August 22, 2023, with Cardinal Jose Advincula, Archbishop of Manila presiding the Mass for his installation.
 He was also designated to the CBCP Permanent Council as the Regional Representative for South Mindanao on July 8, 2023.

-At the 130th plenary assembly of the CBCP in Anda, Bohol, Tonel was elected as the vice president of the episcopal conference, succeeding Mylo Hubert Vergara.
-He is set to assume his position on December 1.
+At the 130th plenary assembly of the CBCP in Anda, Bohol on July 5, 2025, Tonel was elected as the vice president of the episcopal conference, succeeding Mylo Hubert Vergara.
+He assumed his position on December 1.